The main Emetophobia Symptoms are very similar, although every sufferer may also have a range of very specific symptoms that are unique to themselves.

 Other Emetophobia Symptoms

-Here at TranceForm Psychology we have seen somewhere in the region of 150 Emetophobia sufferers since 2009, and have catalogued a wide range of ideas and concepts that are associated with this phobia, for example;
+Here at TranceForm Psychology we have helped around 150 Emetophobia sufferers since 2009, and have catalogued a wide range of ideas and concepts that are associated with this phobia, for example;

 - Experiencing anxiety at the sound of somebody being sick

-- Worrying about catching a ‘sickness bug’ from actual sick
+- Worrying about catching a ‘sickness bug’ from a ‘pool’ of sick (for example on the ground)

 - Staying near home in case they feel sick and need to get back quickly